Parma Panthers

 The Parma Panthers are an American football team based in Parma, Italy that competes in the Italian Football League.
 The team was founded in 1981 by Vic Dasaro, an American veterinary student attending university in Parma.

 Dasaro created the team from an amalgam of power lifters from a local high school gym, ex-rugby players, other vet students, and a mixed bunch of soccer goalies, track and field athletes, and local kids who had seen football on the occasional TV broadcast and liked the helmet and shoulderpad look.
 The team is now built on longtime IFL veterans and young players from the Panthers' own youth teams, with still a healthy contingent of University of Parma students.

-In 2010, 2011, 2012, 2013 and 2021 the Panthers won the IFL championship by beating respectively Catania Elephants, Bergamo Lions, Catania Elephants and Milano Seamen.
+In 2010, 2011, 2012, 2013, 2021 and 2023 the Panthers won the IFL championship by beating respectively Catania Elephants, Bergamo Lions, Catania Elephants, and Milano Seamen.
 In 2021 they won their fifth title.

+Italian Bowl USA

+In 2023 the Panthers won the Italian Bowl played in the Glass Bowl in Toledo, Ohio USA.
+The first ever Italian Bowl played outside Italy was well received by the Americans, as 10,000 fans attended the game.
+It was also shown on regional television in the USA.
+The final score was Panthers 29–13 over Firenze Guelfi.

-Recent Team history
+Recent team history

 2004 - After their inaugural year in Serie B (second highest level league in Italy), the Panthers win the Silver League title in just their second season.
 On July 3, in the presence of the beautiful stadium Ridolfi of Florence, the Panthers went against the Elephants of Catania.
 The season started unsteady due to delays in preparation, but thanks to the arrival of American coach Bill Piner, assisted by coach Joe Knoll, the team would go on a six-game winning streak.
 All of their hard work would earn the Panthers a victory in the final.
 For his excellent performance, Renato Costi was voted as the best QB in the Serie B league, and his brother Dario was voted best receiver and KOR.
 Mattia Marino leader on special teams and defense was also recognized for his play along with Luca Scurria, Nicola Palmia, Gian Luca Ferrari, Rasheed Shittu and Captain Alberto Lanzoni.
 All of these players were voted among the best in their individual positions.
 The hero of the title game was Luca Marchesi.